rabiyamian/DETECT/content/home/personal quote.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.

-title = "'Personal Quotes'"
+title = ""
 subtitle = ""

 [design]